Theo Francken: Political career

-Following the start of the 2023 Israel-Hamas war, Francken criticised the left-wing parties in the Belgian Federal Parliament for downplaying the October 7 attack.
+Following the start of the Gaza war, Francken criticised the left-wing parties in the Belgian Federal Parliament for downplaying the October 7 attack.
 In 2023, he appeared on the Israeli news channel i24News in which he said Prime Minister Alexander De Croo and Spain's Pedro Sanchez "make no distinction between Israel, a mature democracy, and Hamas, a terrorist organisation and the autocracy of the Palestinian Authority.
 It is as if they are equally guilty."

 Francken again became the list leader for N-VA in Flemish Brabant for the 2024 Belgian federal election.
 With a score of 73,820 preference votes, he was re-elected to the Chamber.
 He then became the group leader for his party.